RichardM99/ionic-3-version-build-file-hook/README.md

 **main.js?v=1**

-The *appAfterBuild.js* script in this repo automatically adds a version number to your *main.js* file once your build completes.
-It parses *config.xml*, looks for the *version* node in platform browser, increments it's value by one, and tacks it on to your main.js file as the version number ( '?v=' ) The *version* node value in *config.xml* is also updated accordingly so you don't have to keep manually changing it before you run the build.
+The *appAfterBuild.js* script in this repo automatically adds a version number to your *main.js*, *polyfills.js*, *cordova.js*, *vendor.js* & *main.css* files once your build completes.
+It parses *config.xml*, looks for the *version* node in platform browser, increments it's value by one, and tacks it on to your files as the version number ( '?v=' ) The *version* node value in *config.xml* is also updated accordingly so you don't have to keep manually changing it before you run the build.

 ## How To Use